 The locations for growth outlined in Section 5, Our Plan and the housing targets (detailed in Section 3.2) reflect a balanced approach to achieving the consolidated growth directions of the UDS while responding to current and projected market demands.
-The proposed settlement pattern supports a key aim of the UDS to create a vibrant and thriving Central City.
+The settlement pattern supports a key aim of the UDS to create a vibrant and thriving Central City.

 It fosters an increasing Central City population and enables the Central City and surrounding business land to transition over time to provide for increased office and retail floorspace, maximising the existing public and private investments made throughout a period of recovery.

 This approach meets the requirements of the NPS-UDC, being informed by the Capacity Assessment and having had particular regard to NPS-UDC Policy PA1, but has also been guided by the UDS, CRPS, District Plans and the Long Term Plan and Infrastructure Strategies required under the LGA.
 The Partnership is conscious of the need to balance the certainty regarding the provision of future urban development with the need to be responsive to demand for such development.
-Ongoing requirements in the NPS-UDS for evidence and monitoring to support planning decisions will enable periodic review and consider any required amendments to this approach.